 "Don't stop believing" you'll find the perfect baby name.
 "You may say I'm a dreamer, but I'm not the only one" who knows one of these is perfect for you.
 Maybe "I'm dreamin' my life away," I guess we'll have to see!
 Choose wisely, and your child can walk to the cadence of a different drum.
 If you haven't guessed it yet, some of parents' favorite musical names this year were Jurnee, Lennon, Everly and Kaidence; referencing Journey, John Lennon, the Everly Brothers and a regular beat in music, respectively.

 We've talked about our love of unisex names before.
 And according to the names that increased in popularity from 2012 to 2013, many of you feel the same!
-From the obvious (Emerie, Hunter and Oakley), to the obscure (Azariah, Kyrie and Jurnee), parents gave these previously uncommon monikers a boost in 2013.
+From the obvious (Emerie, Hunter and Oakley), to the obscure (Azariah, Kyrie and Jurnee), parents gave these previously uncommon monikers a boost.
 These titles are often picked for their rarity among the baby's gender and for their lack of overt gender bias.
 Celebrities weren't immune to the draw of unisex names this year either: Shakira named her son Milan, while Channing Tatum and Jenna Dewan-Tatum named their daughter Everly.

-Baby names in 2013 were drawn from all facets of pop culture, including TV shows, celebrities and celebrity babies.
+Baby names this year were drawn from all facets of pop culture, including TV shows, celebrities and celebrity babies.
 Television favorites include Duke after actor John Wayne, Castiel of "Supernatural" fame and Jase of "Duck Dynasty."
 For actress inspiration, parents went with Gwyneth, as in Paltrow.
 Children of music lovers received the title Azalea, as in Azealia Banks and Iggy Azalea.
 Superhero fans everwhere were delighted to see Kalel (aka Superman's real name) on the list.
 A few of our favorite celebrity baby names on the list include Will Ferrell and Viveca Paulin's son Magnus, Anne Heche and James Tupper's son Atlas, Bruce Willis and Emma Heming's daughter Mabel and Chris Hemsworth and Elsa Pataky's daughter India.